Galesaurus: Dentition

+The teeth of Galesaurus were attached to the jaws via gomphoses.
 The upper teeth of Galesaurus are located on the alveolar ridges of the premaxilla and maxilla.
 Palatal teeth are absent in Galesaurus.
 The first postcanine of Galesaurus only has one cusp, while the other postcanine teeth are flattened and have two curved cusps.
 The second tooth contains a long anterior cusp and a short posterior cusp.
 The base of the incisors is wide, though the crown tapers to a point.
 The canines and postcanines have been pushed to the outer rim of the maxilla, allowing the lower teeth enough room to lie medially to the upper teeth when the jaw is closed.
 Postcanine tooth replacement is believed to have occurred throughout life.
+In the anterior dentition, meanwhile, incisors were also continuously replaced throughout life; canine replacement, however, ceased upon the onset of skeletal maturity.

 The maxilla forms a large portion of the lateral wall of the snout.
 It is composed of a corpus, frontal process, zygomatic process, palatal process, and alveolar process.
 The corpus is long, inconspicuous, and encloses the sinus maxillaris cavity.
 The sinus maxillaris opens into the nasal cavity dorsal to the secondary palate and anterior to the palatine.
 It extends anteriorly, and continues to narrow until the cavity ends below the posterior elongation of the roots of the canine.
 This cavity is hypothesized to have served as the cynodont equivalent to the mammalian canalis alveolaris.
 There are two large foramina in the maxilla, above the fifth and sixth postcanines.